PNF stretching: How to do it and what research says

 PNF stretching wall hamstring stretch

 PNF stretching may not be ideal if you like a solo workout; static or dynamic stretching may be easier to apply in this situation.
-But if you have a workout partner, PNF may be just what you both need to get long and strong.
+But if you have a workout partner, PNF may be just what you both need.

 penny goldberg dpt